valentjn/vscode-ltex/README.md

 This extension contributes the following settings:

 * `ltex.enabled`: Controls whether the extension is enabled.
-Allows to disable LanguageTool on specific workspaces.
+Allows disabling LanguageTool on specific workspaces.
 * `ltex.language`: The language (e.g., `en-US`) LanguageTool should check against.
 For supported languages see the [list of languages at LanguageTool.org](https://languagetool.org/languages/).
 Requires the installation of a [language support extension][lang-exts].
 Use a specific variant like `en-US` or `de-DE` instead of the generic language code like `en` or `de` to obtain spelling corrections (in addition to grammar corrections).
 * `ltex.<LANGUAGE>.dictionary`: List of additional words that should not be counted as spelling errors.
 Dictionaries are separated by language; replace `<LANGUAGE>` with the language short code from `ltex.language`.
 Requires the installation of a [language support extension][lang-exts].
 * `ltex.commands.ignore`: List of additional L<sup>A</sup>T<sub>E</sub>X commands to be ignored by the L<sup>A</sup>T<sub>E</sub>X parser, listed together with empty arguments (e.g., `\ref{}`, `\documentclass[]{}`).